 Prioritize Wireless Networks in Mac OS X

 Open Wi-Fi networks are everywhere, if you’re stationed in an area with tons of them you’ll probably want to prioritize your own network to be the top wireless network to join so you don’t accidentally end up on someone elses unsecured network.
 Prioritizing is also a good idea if you use Personal Hotspot in public so you don’t end up on an open public access point.
-This is how you can tell Mac OS X to prioritize certain wifi networks over others:

 - Open System Preferences from the Apple menu and click on “Network”

 - Click the lock icon in the corner to unlock the settings

 - Now click on “Advanced” and then choose the “Wi-Fi” tab